 GitHub Interview Questions And Answers

 GitHub is a popular platform for hosting and collaborating on code repositories using the Git version control system.
-It is widely used by software development teams and individual developers for managing code changes and collaborating on software projects.
-If you are applying for a position that requires experience with GitHub, it is likely that you will be asked some GitHub-related questions during your interview.
+It is widely used by software development teams and individual developers to manage code changes and collaborate on software projects.
+If you are applying for a position that requires experience with GitHub, you will likely be asked some GitHub-related questions during your interview.

 How do you revert a commit that has already been pushed and made public?